What is DAS, and Why Should Building Owners, General Contractors, and IT Managers Care?

 That's where DAS comes in.
 This blog will explain what DAS is and why building owners, general contractors, and IT managers should care about it.

-What is a DAS?
+What is a Distributed Antenna System?

 A DAS, or Distributed Antenna System, is a network of antennas that work together to provide wireless coverage to a specific area, such as a commercial building or campus.
 DAS can support multiple wireless carriers and is often used in areas with poor cellular coverage or capacity.